 Deep Dive KAP session: intramuscular (IM) ketamine-assisted psychotherapy session.
 Each session is approximately 120 minutes.
 After every ketamine-assisted psychotherapy session, there is an integration follow up session

-Sublingual KAP session: sublingual ketamine-assisted psychotherapy session.
+Lower dose KAP session: intramuscular (IM) ketamine-assisted psychotherapy session.
 Each session is 120 minutes.
 After every KAP session, there is an integration follow up session.

 After completing your individual KAP program, if appropriate, you may have the option to join our Group KAP program.

 While enrolled in any of our KAP programs, we offer a bi-weekly KAP Integration Group.
 It helps to solidify insights, build support/community, and increase connection.
 Although this is optional it is STRONGLY recommended to optimize the benefits of KAP.